Investment Readiness

 Secure

-Any risks that threaten the project are mitigated or managed
+Any risks that threaten the project are mitigated, managed, or insured against

-Like any business, all nature-based projects and enterprises will need at least one revenue stream and buyer of their ecosystem services, whether that is a corporate buying carbon offsets, a housing developer buying nutrient mitigation solutions or a local council paying for reduced flood risk.
-This income can sometimes be delivered early enough to cover the costs of the project so that, together with grant funding, the need for a loan or investment is eliminated.
-In many cases however, a separate upfront investment will be needed, such as a loan or an equity stake, to be paid back from the sale of your ecosystem service, plus an additional financial return.
+All nature-based projects will need at least one income stream, whether that is a corporate buying carbon offsets, a housing developer buying biodiversity uplift (both examples of buyers), or a government or philanthropic body offering more traditional grant funding.
+This income can be delivered early enough to cover the costs of the project so that there is no need for repayable finance, such as a loan or an equity stake.
+In some cases however, this repayable finance will be needed and should be paid back from your project’s income source, including an additional financial return.

 Testimonials